germs-lab/one-day-metag-crash-course/docs/index.rst

 .. toctree:
    :maxdepth: 2
-   :caption: Fetching data from and API
+   :caption: Fetching data from an API

    fetch-data/index